hs-circt/hs-circt/docs/Dialects/Xlnx/LUT.md

 Where:
 - `I0` through `I5` are input location labels that correspond to specific input pins of the Xilinx LUT cell
 - Each LUT operation accepts a fixed number of Boolean (i1) inputs and returns a Boolean (i1) result
-- `INIT` is a 64-bit unsigned integer property that defines the truth table of the LUT
+- `INIT` is an unsigned integer property that defines the truth table of the LUT, with the bit width matching the requirements for each LUT size (ui2 for LUT1, ui4 for LUT2, etc.)

 ## INIT Properties

-The `INIT` attribute is a 64-bit unsigned integer that defines the functionality of the LUT.
+The `INIT` attribute is an unsigned integer that defines the functionality of the LUT.
 It represents a truth table where each bit corresponds to the output value for a specific input combination.
+The bit width of the INIT attribute varies based on the number of inputs:

+- For 1-input LUT (LUT1): 2-bit INIT (ui2)
+- For 2-input LUT (LUT2): 4-bit INIT (ui4)
+- For 3-input LUT (LUT3): 8-bit INIT (ui8)
+- For 4-input LUT (LUT4): 16-bit INIT (ui16)
+- For 5-input LUT (LUT5): 32-bit INIT (ui32)
+- For 6-input LUT (LUT6): 64-bit INIT (ui64)
+- For generic LUT (lutn): 64-bit INIT (ui64), with only the lower 2^N bits used for an N-input LUT

-For an N-input LUT, the lower 2^N bits of the `INIT` attribute are used.
+For an N-input LUT, the INIT attribute uses 2^N bits.
 The index of each bit corresponds to the binary encoding of the input, following the following rules:
 - For the combination of inputs (I0, I1, ..., I(N-1)), the corresponding bit index is: (I(N-1) << (N-1)) | ... | (I1 << 1) | I0

-For example, for a 2-input LUT, the lower 4 bits of the `INIT` attribute are used, mapping as follows:
+For example, for a 2-input LUT, the 4 bits of the `INIT` attribute are used, mapping as follows:
 - INIT[0]: Output when input is (I0=0, I1=0)
 - INIT[1]: Output when input is (I0=1, I1=0)
 - INIT[2]: Output when input is (I0=0, I1=1)